Our Lady of Altagracia: The Battle of Sabana, a.k.a. the Battle of Limonada

-Some historians say that the official festival of Nuestra Señora de la Altagracia is on January 21 because on that day in 1691 the Battle of the Sabana Real took place in the eastern part of the island of Santo Domingo, where the Spanish army, headed by Antonio Miniel, defeated the French army.
+Some historians say that the official festival of Nuestra Señora de la Altagracia is on January 21 because on that day in 1691 the Battle of Sabana Real took place in the eastern part of the island of Santo Domingo, where the Spanish army, headed by Antonio Miniel, defeated the French army.
+The French had seized the island of Tortuga and in 1690 Santiago, causing the governor and captain Gral.
+Ignacio Caro to organize a column under the command of Francisco Segura y Sandoval.